-We have also performed multiple Phase 1 trials in healthy volunteers to assess safety of elafibranor and to show how elafibranor is absorbed, distributed, metabolized and eliminated after single oral administration (up to 360 mg) and after repeated daily administration for 14 days (up to 300 mg/day).
+To date, we believe that the results from our Phase 1 program of elafibranor support a favorable tolerability profile up to 300 mg (which is 3-4 times higher than expected therapeutic doses of 80 mg/day and 120 mg/day), both under fed and fasting conditions, either after single administration or after repeated administration for at least 14 days (from 10 mg/day to 300 mg/day) in healthy, overweight/ obese or diabetic volunteers.
+In this range of doses, no SAE related to elafibranor was reported.
 None of these Phase 1 trials revealed any serious safety signals and, notably, a 14-day regulatory cardiac safety study did not reveal an effect on QT/QTc, which is a measure of cardiac safety risk, at the high dose of 300 mg per day.